Vegan Lemon Bars

 For the Tofu Lemon Curd (Option #1)

 • If you're making your lemon bars with the tofu lemon curd: In the same food processor bowl (no need to wash it out), add the tofu, lemon zest, lemon juice, sugar, cornstarch, nutritional yeast, and turmeric.
 Pulse until completely smooth.
-Pour the lemon filling over the crust and evenly distribute across the pan.
+Pour the lemon filling over the crust and evenly distribute it across the pan.

 • Bake for 25 to 30 minutes, until the sides are golden brown and the filling is firm (if it's still overly jiggly, you should cook it a few more minutes).